Will Claims under the Inheritance Act 1975

 Crucially, apart from rare exceptions, you have to apply within 6 months of the date of the Grant of Probate or Grant of Representation.
 Importantly this does not just mean writing a letter of claim to the Executor of the Will – you must actually issue Court proceedings.
 So do not delay.

-If you are in any doubt about this time limit we urge you to call us as soon as possible on our Helpline 0333 344 5012.
+If you are in any doubt about this time limit we urge you to call us as soon as possible on 0333 344 5012.

 People we have helped

 Our client and her husband had come penniless to this country many decades before from India.
 Together they had built up a very successful multi-million pound retailing business.
 Our client had always worked in the business until she and her husband retired and their sons took it over.
 All assets were in the husband’s name.
 On her husband’s death the business and all other assets were left to the sons.
 Our client and her daughters were left nothing and were reliant on handouts from the brothers.
 Successful redistribution through mediation of the husband’s large estate.

 Mrs G had been in a relationship with a married man for over 20 years.
 He had financially supported her by putting down a deposit on her house, buying her a car and paying for holidays.
 On his unexpected death our client received nothing under the Will.
 We successfully obtained for her a substantial share of the estate.

 Separated wife who hadn’t had a divorce settlement

 Our client had separated from her wealthy husband many years previously but they had never divorced.
 On his death we obtained an over £1m settlement from the estate.